EngineerDilip/python-tutorial/Beginner/File_Handling/file_handling.md

 - Explain the with statement in Python file handling.
 - How would you read the first 100 bytes of a binary file?
 - What is the difference between write() and writelines() methods?

-- This comprehensive overview covers most of the fundamental concepts and best practices for handling files in Python.
+**This comprehensive overview covers most of the fundamental concepts and best practices for handling files in Python.
+Happy Learning :)**